-- Liaising with a range of agencies outside of school who can offer advice and support to help children overcome any difficulties. - Providing specialist advice and facilitating training to ensure that all staff are skilled and confident about meeting a range of needs. - Liaising with and advising fellow teachers. - Managing learning support assistants. - Overseeing the records of all children with special educational needs.
+- Consulted about planning successful movement (transition) into a new class or school. - Liaising with a range of agencies outside of school who can offer advice and support to help children overcome any difficulties. - Providing specialist advice and facilitating training to ensure that all staff are skilled and confident about meeting a range of needs. - Liaising with and advising fellow teachers. - Managing learning support assistants. - Overseeing the records of all children with special educational needs.